SteelCompendium/data-gen/Bestiary/markdown/Goblin Monarch.md

 Distance: 10 burst
 Target: Each ally

-Effect: Each target can move up to their speed or make a free strike.
+Effect: Each target can move up to their speed or make a [[Free Strike|free strike]].

 **Focus Fire (Villain Action 2)**